garrandall/popular-music-data/tracks/mona-lisa-lil-wayne-kendrick-lamar.md

 She say, "What's missin'? ", "How you know somethin' missin'?"
 He scratch his head, she say, "Get back in bed"
 And she gave him some head
-Boy, you can't trust them bitches, and then she say-ooh
+Boy, you can't trust them bitches, and then she say-oh

 I see niggas in this bitch stuntin', poppin' bottles Gettin' drunk with these bitches